Rise Like a Phoenix, Race Like a Turtle

 - How to look at challenge as opportunity when you’re feeling lost – either a lot (major life change or challenge) or a little (bad day, snarky email, difficult customer, friend or relationship) to help you take that next step in your personal or professional journey

-- Why winning at life is not necessary about winning at all.
+- Why winning at life is not necessarily about winning at all.

-- What it means to be a “No Schedule Man,” how it’s helped Kevin thrive after divorce, business/career and health challenges, kicking alcohol and finally creating the life of he’s dreamed of, and how it’s proof – for him – that we already know what we need to know, even if we can’t see it yet
+- How Kevin learned to thrive after divorce, business/career and health challenges, kicking alcohol and finally creating the life of he’s dreamed of, and how it’s proof – for him – that we already know what we need to know, even if we can’t see it yet

 Kevin’s Been There: